 To better understand the complex infection biology of chronic airway diseases, we use next-generation sequencing methods to detect, identify, and quantify bacterial and viral organisms in airway-derived specimens.
 Using this metagenomic approach, we have characterized the CF lung microbiome as a function of age, disease severity, exacerbation, and antibiotic therapy.
 Our studies have revealed that the earliest detectable infections in infants and young children involve anaerobic bacteria likely derived from oral aspiration.
-Subsequent infection by opportunistic pathogens, including Staphylococcus aureus and Pa, result in lung microbial communities that are highly refractive to antibiotic treatment.
+Subsequent infection by opportunistic pathogens, including Staphylococcus aureus and P. aeruginosa, result in lung microbial communities that are highly refractive to antibiotic treatment.
 These observational clinical studies have created new areas of research in the lab aimed at understanding the role of polymicrobial interactions and community succession in muco-obstructive lung diseases.
 Ongoing collaborative studies include a detailed examination of the oral-lung microbiome axis in CF and the role of the nasal microbiome in acute exacerbation frequency in COPD.

 Cystic Fibrosis Related Diabetes (CFRD)